Free South Dakota Arrests, Criminal Records & Probation Search

 How To Request Expunction of a Criminal Record in South Dakota

-However, in South Dakota, expunction does not result in the physical destruction of records, but only the sealing of records.
+However, in South Dakota, an expunction does not result in the physical destruction of records but only the sealing of records.

-Additionally, and in pursuant of SDCL § 23A-3-34, charges and convictions that are non-felony and regarding petty offenses, misdemeanors and municipal ordinance violations will automatically be removed after 10 years once all court ordered conditions on the case are met.14
+Additionally, and in pursuant to SDCL § 23A-3-34, charges and convictions that are non-felony and regarding petty offenses, misdemeanors and municipal ordinance violations will automatically be removed after 10 years once all court-ordered conditions on the case are met.14

 Process of Expunction